-Vmware Cloud Foundation as Code… Part 2.
+Vmware Cloud Foundation as Code… Part 3.
 Importantly!
 Introduction.
-Transparency and code reuse.
-SDDCconceptDiagramV2.
-Draw-VisioDiagram.
-Conceptual Architecture of a SDDC as Code V2.
+Management and Workloads Domains Architecture as Code.
+Core Infrastructure Services Architecture as Code.
 Bill Of Materials.
 Brief Summary.

 Importantly!

 The series of articles “Vmware Cloud Foundation as Code…” are organized and digitized notes from the author’s paper diary.
 Russian hybrid military aggression and invasion prevented the timely publication of the collected and processed material.
-The author’s military service, the evacuation of his home mini-data center and blog away from the fighting, and later problems with power supply due to the destruction of infrastructure by Russian missiles, all this forced this activity to be suspended.
+The author’s service in the army, the evacuation of his home mini-data center and blog away from the fighting, and later problems with power supply due to the destruction of infrastructure by Russian missiles – all this forced this activity to be suspended.

 The publication date of the article in the title is based on the original entries in the author’s diary.